 Murloc Shaman is a Hearthstone deck that has been in and out of favour for some time.
 When expansions push the archetype, players take notice and use it, because flooding your board with fishy friends is often a free ticket to aggressive wins.

 It’s a nice, easy one to play too.
 Your combos aren’t super challenging to understand.
 Basically, get Murlocs on board, kill enemy with Murlocs before they can do anything about it.

 In the latest version of our guide to playing Murloc Shaman, we’ve gathered together the best deck list that’s seeing play in Hearthstone right now.
 Further down, you’ll also find some general tips and tricks on how to play the deck, as well as a breakdown on all the important card combos you can find in Murloc Shaman.

 If you happen to have the cards available (it’s not the priciest deck around), give this one a shot!
 You could be pleasantly surprised.

 Murloc Shaman deck list and strategy

-Murloc Shaman has been a fantastic deck for a while now, and has even gained a couple of unessential tools in the Saviors of Uldum expansion.
+Murloc Shaman has been a fantastic deck for a while now, and it's pretty much the same as it's always been.
 Below is the most popular deck list at the moment, which should be easy enough to get the hang of.